BEHAVIORAL HEALTH NAVIGATOR

 - Develop an individualized plan to move these individuals from an emergency/acute care model to a preventative primary care model;

-- Review case plan with client; provide resource information, referrals, and direction; apply critical thinking and creativity to overcome service barriers;
+- Review task completion and proper documentation; provide resource information, referrals, and direction; apply critical thinking and creativity to overcome service barriers

 Connect client to appropriate housing providers:

 - Identify clients’ specific housing needs, their strengths, resources and potential challenges to obtaining stable housing; complete housing applications and collect all required documents to support the application;

 - Collaborate with housing providers to expedite housing opportunities for clients;

 - Develop resources and foster healthy and production relations with them; resources include medical providers, housing providers and social service agencies;

 - Connect with clients frequently; be readily available to answer questions, follow-up and discuss challenges and progress; seek out clients so they continue to progress.